 Sometimes you just can’t take on another task or do a favor that someone asks for.
 Most of us are programmed from an early age to please other people, so we’re afraid of being labeled selfish or “not a team player” if we say no. But if you really can’t do what’s asked, it’s more respectful to say no and let the other person have his need met elsewhere.

-Saying yes without follow through leads others to doubt your word.
+Saying yes without follow through leads others to doubt your word and inhibits team communication.
 If you can’t say no, your yes won’t mean anything.

 Be generous in sharing your knowledge (without inflicting help).
-But also be willing to hear other people’s ideas, build on them, and help others shine.
+But also be willing to hear other people’s ideas, build on them, and know that one of the most valuable characteristics of a leader is helping others shine.
 Admit when you don’t know the answers.
 There’s nothing worse than a know-it-all who is wrong.

 It may seem paradoxical, but building competence trust—i.e., your coworkers’ trust in your capabilities—sometimes means admitting that you don’t have all the answers.
 Asking for help helps others see you as a real person, and people generally like to be helpful.

 Most people enter a new situation with a basic level of trust.
 That level may be high or low, depending on their outlooks and life experiences.
 But from there, every interaction is an opportunity to increase or decrease trust.
-With the techniques I’ve listed above, you are now armed with several ways to build a strong foundation of trust for your team.
+With the techniques I’ve listed above, you are now armed with several ways to build a strong foundation of team collaboration in the workplace.